blumixid/docs/troubleshoot/ts_apps.md

 This problem occurs because of the following reasons:
 {: tsCauses}

-  * The application is not a Javaâ„?web application.
+  * The application is not a Java web application.
 Runtime Management Utilities (RMU) supports only web applications that are deployed with Liberty buildpacks.
   * The application is not deployed with the embedded Liberty buildpack.
   * The application was deployed with an early version of Liberty buildpack.